KianGentry/EYN-DOS/README.md

 - Platform - Included with Python.
 No external installation required.

+- ZipFile - Included with Python.
+No external installation required.

 Optional Modules:
 ---

+- Requests - Used in the "newver" command to install the newest version of EYN-DOS.

 - Tkinter - Used for graphical games and tests.